jundalisay/spblist/content/en/research/descartes/passions/article-019.md

 ### 21. The Imaginations That Have Only the Body for Their Cause

 Among the perceptions caused by the body, most depend on the nerves.

-But there are also some that do not depend on them, and which are called imaginations, like those I have just spoken of, which nevertheless differ in that our will does not apply itself to form them; which means that they cannot be counted among the actions of the soul.
+But there are also some that do not depend on them.
+These are called imaginations, like those I have just spoken of, which nevertheless differ in that our will does not apply itself to form them; which means that they cannot be counted among the actions of the soul.

 They only arise from the fact that the spirits, being variously agitated and encountering the traces of various impressions that have preceded in the brain, take their course fortuitously through certain pores rather than others.